 When your volunteer is living abroad it can be hard to know how to help them when they're homesick (it happens to us all!).
 Here are a few ways you can support them while they navigate this new experience.

 Homesickness is real and it will inevitably happen to just about everyone who spends a semester away from home.
 Most all volunteers experience homesickness at some point in their trip — maybe it's the first night or maybe it's halfway through their semester.
 And it also shows up in different ways.
 Sometimes homesickness hits and they get over it quickly, but sometimes it lasts a little bit longer.

 Have more questions about sending your volunteer abroad?

 We have an ILP guide for parents you might be interested in

 Over the years we have worked with many volunteers who are struggling while they live abroad.
 Here's a few strategies that we have seen volunteers use to help work through it, and we think their friends and family supporting them in these ways can be beneficial.

 One way to tell if your volunteer is homesick but not admitting it is if they want to call home all day, every day.
-Of course we encourage keeping in touch with them, just be careful to watch how much time you're on the phone with them.
+Of course we encourage you to keep in touch with your volunteer, just be careful to watch how much time you're on the phone with them.
 We've seen that spending hours a day Skyping or Facetimeing can actually make the homesickness worse.

 When you do talk, of keeping the conversation focused on what's going on at home, ask what they're up to.
 What new adventures or experiences did they have today?
 Who is their favorite student?
 Did they try any new foods today?
 How is their roommate?
 Keep them talking about about what's going on there while you catch up instead of reminiscing about being home.